KiteBoarder/interview-concepts/README.md

 int min = pq.peek();
 min = pq.remove();
 ```
-To create max priority queue:
+To create a max priority queue use one of these methods (In Java 8+):
 ```
 PriorityQueue<Integer> maxPQ = new PriorityQueue<>(Collections.reverseOrder());
 PriorityQueue<Integer> maxPQ = new PriorityQueue<>((a,b) -> b - a);